read-e/Image-Renaming-Randomizer/README.md

 ## **Instructions:**

 1. To download the code, click ```<>Code``` in the top right, then ```Download ZIP```.
 You'll have to unzip the folder once it is downloaded.
 2. BACKUP ALL IMAGES.
-This script works, but everyone's has their computer set up a little different, and we don't want to lose any data.
+The script works fine, but everyone's computer is set up a little differently, and we don't want to lose any data if something goes wrong.
 Copy the folder that has the folders of images, and put it somewhere safe in a new "Backup" folder.
 Should something go wrong, this will allow you to still do the randomization by hand.
 3. Download  ```image_rename.py``` from this repository
 4. Open your downloads folder, right click ```image_rename.py``` and ```copy file path```
 5. Open a ```Terminal``` or ```Command pPrompt``` window by pressing the windows key and typing "terminal" or "command prompt"